 Avinash Kaushik blogs at Occam’s Razor.
 If you’re unfamiliar with his blog or the philosophical and scientific rule of Occam’s Razor, here’s the essence: The simplest of competing theories are preferred to the more complex.
 Avinash does this really, really, well.

 I’ve been a huge fan over the years, and I’ve read his published books, Web Analytics 2.0 and Web Analytics: An Hour A Day.
 I have dozens of flagged pages as proof.
-He’s smart and he’s practical.
+He’s smart, and he’s practical.
 He is the Digital Marketing Evangelist for Google and The Co-Founder and Chief Education Officer for Market Motive.
-He is on the board of advisors for USC Annenberg School of Communication and Journalism, University of California Irvine’s Web Intelligence Certificate program, and University of Toronto’s Social CRM program.
+He is on the board of advisors for USC Annenberg School of Communication and Journalism, the University of California Irvine’s Web Intelligence Certificate program, and the University of Toronto’s Social CRM program.

 Most recently, Avinash challenged marketers of all industry to stop wasting enterprise resources on “organic social media”—defined as the kind where you post meaningful things about your firm/company in order to build brand loyalty.
 (And “hope” for increased sales to justify your efforts.)